anouarjlidi/AgateApps/docs/vhosts.md

 You can set up vhosts in different configuration.
 Mostly it can run on Apache without any issue, but can also work on Nginx.

+# Web entry point

+The `app_dev.php` file was removed and we only use `app.php` file in order to use environment vars for server parameters.

+This allows better support for other kind of systems like Docker stack (which we hope we can use one day).

+This is the reason why you need to set both `SYMFONY_ENV` and `SYMFONY_DEBUG` vars.

 # Apache vhost

 **Note:** Symfony's `.htaccess` file should be written in the vhost instead of in a `.htaccess` file for performances